Welcome to Nemesis.lonestar.org

 these rules and new material will continue to appear, plus the lawyers

-(Requests for use of material as supporting information for educational
+(Requests for use of material as supporting information for non-commercial

-I am having an online garage sale of all sorts of bits of
+Yes, I am still having an online garage sale of all sorts of bits of

 technology (and not-at-all-technology) I have collected over the years,